Ready to learn how to write a killer real estate agent bio?

 Ease their fears and explain why you’re the perfect person to help them through their specific challenges.

-(Again, you can really only answer the above questions if you understand your market well)
+(Again, you can only answer the above questions if you understand your market well)

-One objection, for instance, that many buyers and sellers have is in regards to how well you – the real estate agent – know the area.
-How familiar are you with the market and are you really the best expert for their needs?
+For instance, many buyers and sellers have one objection: how well you – the real estate agent – know the area.
+How familiar are you with the market, and are you the best expert for their needs?

-Another common objection from home buyers and sellers is in regards to how much experience the real estate agent has or doesn’t have.
+Another common objection from home buyers and sellers is regarding how much experience the real estate agent has or doesn’t have.

 Consider how Cyndie Gawain addresses this objection in her bio:

-While a lot of the objections from different real estate markets overlap each other, your market’s buyers and sellers might have concerns unique to your area.
+While many of the objections from different real estate markets overlap, your market’s buyers and sellers might have concerns unique to your area.

-Whatever the case, make a list of all the big objections your market will have.
-Use the 80% rule – if 80% of your market has the objection, then diffuse it in your bio.
+Whatever the case, list all the significant objections your market will have.
+Use the 80% rule.
+If 80% of your market has the objection, then diffuse it in your bio.

 Step #3: Make a list of your market’s primary desires

-Every home buyer and seller have an image in their head of what they want their agent experience to be like.
+Every home buyer and seller has an image of what they want their agent experience to be like.

-More than likely, they want it to be a smooth experience, one where the agent negotiates vigorously on their behalf, and one where they walk away with more money in their pocket (or the keys to their dream home without breaking the bank).
+They likely want it to be a smooth experience, one where the agent negotiates vigorously on their behalf and one where they walk away with more money in their pocket (or the keys to their dream home without breaking the bank).

 It’s not enough to understand your market’s fears.
 You also need to understand your market’s deepest desires.

-Answer this question: What does your market hope to get out of working with a real estate agent?
+Answer this question: What does your market hope to get from working with a real estate agent?

 What are the most important things to them?

-Once you have the answer to that question, you can make your bio resonate with your market by stroking their desires within the copy.
+Once you answer that question, you can make your bio resonate with your market by stroking their desires within the copy.